• Skip to primary navigation

 Brisket Burnt Ends

-BBQ brisket burnt ends are made by slow smoking the point of a brisket, cutting it into cubes, and braising it in BBQ sauce.
-They taste like perfectly bite-sized pieces of meat candy and they are one of the glorious benefits of owning a smoker!
-This recipe also includes optional sauce upgrades so you can make your brisket burnt ends extra tasty!
+Smoked brisket burnt ends are made by slowly smoking the point of a brisket, cutting it into cubes, and braising it in BBQ sauce.
+They taste like perfectly bite-sized pieces of meat candy and are one of the glorious benefits of owning a smoker!
+This recipe also includes optional sauce upgrades to make your brisket burnt ends extra tasty!

 Servings: 10 servings